Awareness and Connection: The Roots of Teamwork

 - She felt safe to try again without fear of judgement

 All of these had to be in place simultaneously.
 Without these, it would have been easy for me to simply walk away when she dropped her cards, and there would have been no learning and therefore no improvement.

 Sometimes, solutions for many of our problems seem impossible, but what is important is to analyze where we are: What is happening?
 Why is it happening?
 How can we move forward?

 “Maybe you have to know the darkness before you can appreciate the light.”

 – Madeleine L’Engle

 Having a system of our own helps us to deal with situations like these when they arise.
 This idea is more widespread than we may think, not only with people, but throughout nature as well.
-In the book “The Culture Code -The Secrets of Highly Successful Groups,” the author Daniel Coyle explains the behaviour of slime mould.
+Just to use a quick analogy; In his book “The Culture Code -The Secrets of Highly Successful Groups,” author Daniel Coyle explains the behaviour of slime mould.
 (I swear I would never bring this up if it didn’t have a purpose).
 Slime mould seem to have an unconscious system in place and here it is:

 - “If there’s no food, connect with one another.”

 - “If connected, stay connected and move toward the light.”